 The Examination Regulations state that PRS status can be held for a maximum of four terms.
-This Department requires submitting for transfer of status by Friday, Week 1 of Trinity Term of the first year; that is, at the beginning of the third term after admission.
+The Graduate Studies Committee of the Department of Sociology requires submitting for Transfer of Status by Monday of Week 4 in Trinity Term of the first year.